 The Foundation has elected not to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance for Federal Assistance Listing Numbers 15.653 and 10.699.
+The Foundation charges all allowable costs directly.

 Note 4: Program Income